 - Install Truffle: Truffle is a framework for developing smart contracts on Ethereum.

-npm install -g truffle
+- Run the installation command: npm install -g truffle

 - Information about Truffle: Truffle Suite